Hike without the crowds at this otherworldly oasis.

 Kristin Scharkey

 The Pioneertown preserve is free and open to the public from sunrise to sunset thanks to The Wildlands Conservancy, a nonprofit land conservancy that manages nearly two dozen preserves across the state.
-The decades-old organization recently made headlines for its purchase of more than 25,000 acres near the Eel River in the northern part of the state.
+The decades-old organization made headlines in 2021 for its purchase of more than 25,000 acres near the Eel River in the northern part of the state.
 You can learn more about the conservancy’s efforts, or how to get involved, here.

 When exploring the desert, It’s important to be respectful and mindful of the landscape and local neighbors, especially considering the large influx of tourists in recent years.
 Always pack out what you pack in, and leave no trace.
 Stay on hiking trails and make sure to be prepared with the right maps if you’re heading off the grid.